LaharikaSCU/Austin_Project/README.md

 3. We have also created GOOGLE DOCUMENTs and shared across our team to document brainstorming ideas, roles, suggestions, links to research etc.

 ## Technologies used

 ### Data Cleaning and Analysis
 We are planning to import pandas into python to clean the data we will be using for our analysis

 ### Database storage
 We are using Postgres SQL to host the database and will be providing a file with the necessary code to create the database.

 ### Machine Learning
+SciKitLearn is the ML library we'll be using to perform a linear regression on our data.

 ### Dashboard
 We are planning to use tableau to create our dashboards.